TusharMathur24/invisible_cloak/README.md

 This project is inspired by the famous Invisibility Cloak from Harry Potter, bringing a fun concept to life using Python and OpenCV.
 The program leverages computer vision techniques to make a person appear invisible by masking a specific color in real-time video feed and replacing it with a static background.

 #### Key Features:
-- **Invisibility Effect**: Uses a white-colored cloak (or any white object) to create the illusion of invisibility.
+- **Invisibility Effect**: Uses a blue-colored cloak (or any blue object) to create the illusion of invisibility.
 - **Real-Time Video Processing**: Captures video from the webcam, processes it frame by frame, and applies the invisibility effect in real-time.
 - **Flip Video Mode**: Allows users to toggle between normal and flipped video modes using the 'f' key.
-- **Dynamic Masking**: Detects the white color in the video feed, creates a mask, and replaces the cloak area with the previously captured background, making the object behind the cloak visible.
+- **Dynamic Masking**: Detects the blue color in the video feed, creates a mask, and replaces the cloak area with the previously captured background, making the object behind the cloak visible.

 #### Technologies Used:
 - **Python**: The core programming language used for the project.